Asthma Treatment and Monitoring

 What should patients know about asthma medications?

-Patients should know that anyone has the possibility of experiencing side effects medications for asthma management, just like any other medication.
-Patients should be aware that if they notice any changes in their mood, experience any sharp headaches, or feel like something is a concern, they should seek medical care.
+Patients should know that anyone can experience side effects from medications for asthma management, just like any other medication.
+They should seek medical care if they notice any mood changes, experience sharp headaches, or feel like something is concerning.

-Nurses should also teach patients to advocate for their own health in order to avoid untreated or undetected asthma and possible chronic complications from asthma or asthma-related medications.
+Nurses should also teach patients to advocate for their health to avoid untreated or undetected asthma and possible chronic complications from asthma or asthma-related medications.

-Here are important tips for patient education in the inpatient or outpatient setting:
+Here are essential tips for patient education in the inpatient or outpatient setting:

-- Tell the health care provider of any existing lifestyle concerns, such as tobacco use, other drug use, sleeping habits, occupation, diet, menstrual cycle changes (need to identify lifestyle factors that can influence asthmatic medication use, asthma severity, and asthma management).
+• Tell the health care provider of any existing lifestyle concerns, such as tobacco use, other drug use, sleeping habits, occupation, diet, and menstrual cycle changes (need to identify lifestyle factors that can influence asthmatic medication use, asthma severity, and asthma management).

-- Tell the nurse of health care provider if you experience any pain that increasingly becomes more severe or interferes with your quality of life.
+• Tell the nurse or health care provider if you experience any pain that becomes increasingly severe or interferes with your quality of life.

-- Keep track of your health, medication use, and health concerns via an app, diary, or journal (self-monitoring for any changes).
+• You can track your health, medication use, and health concerns via an app, diary, or journal (self-monitoring for any changes).

-- Tell the health care provider right away if you are having thoughts of hurting yourself or others (possible increased risk of suicidality is a possible side effect for montelukast use).
+• Tell the health care provider right away if you are having thoughts of hurting yourself or others (a possible increased risk of suicidality is a potential side effect of montelukast use).

-- Tell the health care provider if you notice any changes while taking medications or on other treatments to manage asthma (potential worsening or improving health situation).
+• Tell your health care provider if you notice any changes while taking medications or receiving other treatments to manage asthma (potential worsening or improvement of your health situation).

 Ask yourself...